10 Great Indoor Plants That Grow In Water | No Hydroponics Needed

 6. Lucky Bamboo

 You have seen it in pots but you also stumbled upon it in tall transparent vases.
-It is one of the most beautiful and low maintenance plants that grow in water.
+It is one of the most beautiful and low-maintenance plants, and even under low-light conditions, that grow in water.
 According to Chinese mythos, it brings luck and prosperity to its owner.

 - Take a Lucky Bamboo stalk and place it in a transparent water container with a few pebbles on the bottom.